stipmonster/avondklok_generator/README.md

 TODOs:
 - opschonen en wrappen in een module
 - taal onafhankelijk maken / data sets voor de andere talen genereren.
+- Not all vieuwers properly render the forms currently, this is depended on the pdf standard